ChordPro/chordpro/docs/content/ChordPro-Configuration-CSV.md

     }

 `"fields"` enumerate the fields that are to be stored in the CSV.
-Each field definition has a `"name"` property that is used to idenitfy the field in the first line of the CSV, and either a `"meta"` or `"value"` property.
+Each field definition has a `"name"` property that is used to identify the field in the first line of the CSV, and either a `"meta"` or `"value"` property.
 Optionally property `"omit"` can be used to (temporarily) suppress fields.